When your sleep ritual isn’t enough.

 Melatonin – Depending on the time of day and amount of light, your body alternates the release of either cortisol or melatonin.
 A burst of cortisol begins your body’s wake-up routine, while an increase in melatonin for sleep gets your system ready for bed..
 Melatonin is a potent hormone and antioxidant which your body is supposed to produce on its own if you get real darkness and enough sleep.
 Since you probably get neither, and especially if you’re having trouble falling asleep, try taking a low-dose bioavailable source of melatonin.
 Studies show that melatonin not only helps some people fall asleep, but also enhances the quality of sleep.
 Melatonin comes in two forms -- extended release and immediate release.
 If you tend to wake up in the middle of the night, you may want to take extended release before you go to bed.
 If you have trouble falling asleep, try immediate release.
 Try the lowest possible dose (1 mg) then slowly increase if needed (some people need 3mg).

 Magnesium - Insomnia is a common symptom of magnesium deficiency.
 People with low magnesium often experience restless sleep, waking frequently during the night.
 Maintaining healthy magnesium levels often leads to deeper, more sound sleep.
 Magnesium plays a role in supporting deep, restorative sleep by maintaining healthy levels of GABA, a neurotransmitter that promotes sleep.
 Research indicates supplemental magnesium can improve sleep quality, especially in people with poor sleep.
 Magnesium can also help insomnia that’s linked to the sleep disorder restless-leg syndrome.
-We highly recommend a product called ReMag because we have found it to be the most well absorbed magnesium supplement on the market to date.
-You can simply add 1/2 tsp it to your water and drink it over the whole day to get maximum benefit or put it in a large glass of water at bedtime.
+Magnesium L-threonate has recently been suggested to cross the blood-brain barrier best.

 5-HTP – The amino acid tryptophan is converted to 5-HTP which is then converted to serotonin and melatonin (the hormones that make you happy and sleep).
 Your body can sometimes struggle with these conversions.
 Supplementing with 5-HTP is the easiest way to support your levels of mood-lifting and sleep-inducing brain chemicals.
 Basically, you’re giving your body a little break at making the chemical conversions itself.
 This can be super helpful if you’re having trouble sleeping.
 In one study, people who took 5-HTP went to sleep quicker and slept more deeply than those who took a placebo.
 Researchers recommend 200 to 400 mg at night to stimulate serotonin, but it may take 6 to 12 weeks to be fully effective.Cycle on and off with this one or use as needed.